cyy8/notes/IELTS.md

 2. I play the guitar but I am just an aficionado.
 - an aficionado, you are not professional, you may be humble
 3. I play the guitar for fun.
-4. I play the guitar, but I am just an amateu.
+4. I play the guitar, but I am just an amateur.
 ## How often you do it
 ### often
 1. I often paint.